 - While noodles are soaking, boil a large pot of water.
 When water boils, cook the noodles for about 3-4 minutes.
 Cook until the noodles are soft but not mushy.

-- Take them out of the pot, and rinse under the COLD running water thoroughly.
-You should have about 2 Cups of cooked noodles.
+- Take the noodles out of the pot, and rinse under the COLD running water thoroughly.

-- Drain well and put it in a large bowl.
-You will add all the ingredients to this bowl so make sure it is large enough to accommodate them.
+- Drain the noodles and place them in a large bowl.
+With the kitchen shears, roughly cut the noodles in a few places.
+You will add all the ingredients to this bowl so make sure it is large enough to accommodate all the ingredients.

 - Heat a large sauté pan on medium heat.
 Add 1 tablespoon of avocado oil and when the oil is hot, sauté onions until the color is translucent and the onion is soft.
 Add a pinch of salt to the onions and repeat with other vegetables while sautéing.